-Easy Slow Cooker Beef Stew with Vegetables and Rice is inspired by The Hunger Games Trilogy and the movie based on the first book, The Hunger Games by Suzanne Collins.
+This easy Slow Cooker Beef Stew with Vegetables and Rice recipe is inspired by The Hunger Games Trilogy and the movie based on the first book, The Hunger Games by Suzanne Collins.

 For this homemade slow cooker beef stew, I was tasked with creating a recipe based on both as part of event from Cook the Books and Food 'n Flix.